apigee/api-platform-samples/edge-ux/proxy-to-a-target/README.md

    </RouteRule>
    ```

-> **What's a revision?** You might notice that when you deployed `proxy-to-a-target` you created a new revision of the proxy with the name `learn-edge`.
-The deploy script just creates a new revision each time it deploys.
-If you want to go back to a previous revision, you can go to the Edge UI and select it from the **Revision** menu.
-Or, you can just redeploy whichever proxy you want to use from the command-line -- and it will become the current revision.

 ### Extra reading: important terms and concepts

 * [**What's an API proxy?**](http://docs.apigee.com/api-services/content/understanding-apis-and-api-proxies#whatisanapiproxy) -- An API proxy is a way to expose APIs for loose coupling, security, and performance.